Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: Introduction

 While TMD PDFs and FFs have played a primary role in the investigation of non-perturbative QCD aspects such as confinement and chiral symmetry breaking~\cite{Collins:2011zzd, Aidala:2012mv, Collins:1992kk, Collins:1981uw, Metz:2016swz,Angeles-Martinez:2015sea, Boussarie:2023izj}, their phenomenological extractions from experimental data present significant difficulties.
 A major challenge stems from the transverse momentum convolutions between pairs of TMD distributions, making a unique one-to-one determination rather difficult. \footnote{There are efforts to remove such pairwise convolutions by using jets instead of hadrons as final-state observables~\cite{Liu:2018trl, Liu:2020dct}, which has been further improved to be recoiling-free~\cite{Fang:2023thw}.} Furthermore, the measured transverse momentum distributions are largely dominated by the perturbative showering, which greatly dilutes the intrinsic confining details~\cite{Qiu:2020oqr}.
 In contrast, NECs and FECs bypass these obstacles by entering the observables through collinear factorization.
 The non-perturbative information encoded therein can be directly extracted from the correlation of the measured energy flow with the scattered or produced hadron, without any Sudakov factor contamination.
 The physical processes and kinematics for their measurements are no different from those for the normal PDFs and FFs, and thus no new experiments need to be carried out; one just needs to analyze the same events with an additional energy flow weight.

-There have already been intriguing explorations of NECs applied to gluon saturation~\cite{Liu:2023aqb} and spin physics~\cite{Li:2023gkh,Mantysaari:2025mht}.
+There have already been intriguing explorations of NECs applied to gluon saturation~\cite{Liu:2023aqb} and spin physics~\cite{Li:2023gkh, Guo:2024jch, Guo:2024vpe, Mantysaari:2025mht, Gao:2025cwy}.
 In this paper, we focus on the phenomenological study of one-point quark FECs in the semi-inclusive deep inelastic lepton-hadron scattering (SIDIS).
 The SIDIS has been extensively measured at facilities such as the HERA at DESY~\cite{HERMES:2012uyd, HERMES:2004mhh, ZEUS:2000esx}, Jefferson Lab (with CEBAF)~\cite{HallA:2011Qian, HallC:2012Asaturyan, CLAS:2014Gohn, Accardi:2023chb}, and COMPASS at CERN~\cite{COMPASS:2007deuteronCS,COMPASS:2015protonCS,COMPASS:2017multiplicities}, and will be further studied at future high-luminosity facilities such as the EIC~\cite{Accardi:2012qut, AbdulKhalek:2022hcn, AbdulKhalek:2021gbh, Proceedings:2020eah} and EicC~\cite{Anderle:2021wcy}.
 At leading twist, the quark FEC has an analogous spin structure to the quark TMD FF, which, for unpolarized hadrons, yields two fundamental non-perturbative functions: an unpolarized FEC, $\unpfec_1$, and a transversely polarized FEC, $\colfec^{\perp}_1$.
 It is the latter that is of particular interest to us as it is associated with the quark helicity flipping during the fragmentation process and thus it serves as a sensitive probe of chiral symmetry breaking effect in QCD.
 This feature is shared by the well-known Collins function~\cite{Collins:1992kk} for TMD fragmentation, so we term it Collins-type FEC.
+The FEC observable is analogous, in a sense, to the one-point energy correlator in \refcite{Gao:2025evv}; both yield an azimuthal asymmetry that relies on a transversely polarized nucleon target and enables access to the quark transversity PDF.
+The difference, however, is that by centering around the observed hadron, the FEC observable eliminates the need for jet reconstruction, thereby removing any dependence on jet algorithms.
+Formally, FECs can be interpreted as an interpolation in the observable space between EECs and dihadron fragmentation function.
+Very recently there have been active researches on the connection of EECs and dihadron fragmentation through moment integrals~\cite{Lee:2025okn,Chang:2025kgq,Guo:2025zwb,Herrmann:2025fqy,Kang:2025zto,Zhao:2025ogc}.
+We expect similar analysis to be performed for FECs, for which the NLO QCD correction to dihadron fragmentation is available~\cite{Ju:2025jxi}.